openmcp-project/metrics-operator/README.md

 ### Managed Metric

-Managed metrics are used to monitor crossplane managed resources.
-They automatically track resources that have the "crossplane" and "managed" categories in their CRDs.
+Managed metrics are used to monitor Crossplane managed resources.
+They automatically track resources that have the "crossplane" or "managed" categories in their CRDs.
+By default, they export dimensions based on `status.conditions`.
+Custom Dimensions are also supported.

 ```yaml
 apiVersion: metrics.openmcp.cloud/v1alpha1